 The Company receives collateral in the form of securities in connection with reverse repurchase agreements, securities borrowed and derivative transactions, and customer margin loans.
 In many cases, the Company is permitted to sell or repledge these securities held as collateral and use the securities to secure repurchase agreements, to enter into securities lending and derivative transactions or for delivery to counterparties to cover short positions.
-The Company additionally receives securities as collateral in connection with certain securities-for-securities transactions in which the Company is the lender.
-In instances where the Company is permitted to sell or repledge these securities, the Company reports the fair value of the collateral received and the related obligation to return the collateral in the consolidated statement of financial condition.
-At December 31, 2015, the total fair value of financial instruments received as collateral where the Company is permitted to sell or repledge the securities was \$381,105 and the fair value of the portion that had been sold or repledged was \$319,295.
+The Company additionally receives securities as collateral in connection with certain securities-for-securities transactions.
+In instances where the Company is the lender and permitted to sell or repledge these securities, the Company reports the fair value of the collateral received and the related obligation to return the collateral in the consolidated statement of financial condition.
+At December 31, 2016, the total fair value of financial instruments received as collateral where the Company is permitted to sell or repledge the securities was \$378,431 and the fair value of the portion that had been sold or repledged was \$312,088.